 - It is Anticatarrhal – meaning removes phlegm

 - Reduces physical, mental, and emotional blocks (according to yogic lore).
+It’s an energizing pranayama.

-- Can help improve agni — our digestion — and it also improves bile flow which helps with digestion
+- Can help improve agni — our digestion — and it also improves bile flow which helps with digestion and detoxification.
+Anything that improves digestion will also improve how well our body can detox as the same organs are involved in both detoxification and digestion.

 - Increases metabolism